taro-rb/taro/README.md

 end
 ```

-Notice the multiple roles of types: They are used to define the structure of API requests and responses, and render the response.
-Both the input and output of the API can be validated against the schema if desired (see below).
+Notice the multiple roles of types: They are used to describe the structure of API requests and responses, and render the response.
+Both the input and output of the API are validated against the schema by default (see below).

-Here is an example of the `BikeType` from that controller:
+Here is an example of the `BikeType` from the controller above:

 ```ruby
 class BikeType < ObjectType